amrmhassan/smart-wallet/NOTES.md

 # only favorite quick actions would be shown in the main screen

 # never delete a transaction but flag it as deleted And add a deleted attribute to the transaction model

+# the ability to add a debt -- there will be another section for debts i won't make them with the normal transactions , but i need to make it obvious to the user